paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 - 2021/09/27: improved cancel warning, added scripts, added borsh and anchor to further reading, and fixed broken link -- thanks to [Tony Ricciardi](https://twitter.com/TonyVRicciardi) for finding the link
 - 2021/10/26: removed deprecated commitment levels (thanks to Sundeep Charan Ramkumar#2703 from discord), added AccountInfo helpers for data and lamports
 - 2021/10/28: simplified token accounts diagrams
+- 2021/11/19: added token analogy to clarify what X and Y are (thanks to @albttx from twitter)